Climate change in Maine: Moose

+Agriculture

+Maine agriculture is impacted by the changing climate that includes more hot days, droughts, increased flooding, and longer growing season.
+Some crops and farms could benefit from a longer growing season and more carbon dioxide in the air that increases plant growth.
+The rising temperatures are affecting the maple sugar season.

+Wild blueberries

+The changing climate is affecting the wild blueberry crop.
+The most significant affect is to increase the crop yield due to the longer growing season.
+The crop yield tripled in a decade and state agricultural experts attributed it to the increased growing season.

+Maple syrup

+Because of the changing climate, maple sugaring season is shifting and causing maple syrup producers to adjust their methods.
+The season begins much sooner and stops intermittently because of unpredictable weather.

+Fishing industry

+The fishing industry will suffer as ocean temperatures warm, which can lower oxygen levels, alter the ecosystem, and cause ocean acidity.
+More acidity harms lobsters and other shellfish.
+Some fish are moving northward as the waters warm.

 Winter recreation

-"Warmer winters may bring more rain and less snow to Maine.
+According to the EPA "Warmer winters may bring more rain and less snow to Maine.
 A decline in snowfall would shorten the season during which the ground is covered with snow, which could harm recreational industries like skiing, snowboarding, and snowmobiling, and the local economies that depend on them".

 State policy

 In December 2019, Maine joined consideration for a multi-state gasoline cap-and-trade program.
 The plan aims to reduce transportation-related tailpipe emissions, and would levy a tax on fuel companies based on carbon dioxide emissions.
 The most ambitious version of the plan is projected to reduce the area's tailpipe emissions by 25% between 2022 and 2032.
 The program is in the public comment phase, with individual states determining whether to participate.
-The program could begin as early as 2022.
+The program could begin as early as 2022.In 2019, the Maine legislature created the Maine Climate Council.
+In 2020, the council issued a A Four-Year Plan for Climate Action.
+The plan outlines actions in four areas: Reducing Greenhouse Gas Emissions, Avoiding the Impacts and Costs of Inaction, Fostering Economic Opportunity and Prosperity, and Advancing Equity through Maine's Climate Response.

+In 2023, Maine Governor Janet Mills was elected co-chair of the bipartisan Climate Alliance.